 In my last column I discussed how to keep your team happy, healthy, fit, and productive.
 This is extremely important, especially in today’s competitive fast-paced business environment, where it is increasingly difficult to outwork your opponents.
 If your team isn’t healthy, you won’t give your biggest competitors the challenge they need – you will make it too easy for them to win.

 When I am out in the community and presenting to high school, college, or MBA students, I am often asked what the secret to my success is and I always respond: work harder than anyone else.
 That is the simple fact, I am willing to do more than the average person to get the job done and to make myself the best person I can be.
-Any successful businessperson outworks and out-hustles the competition and isn’t afraid to put in the effort.
+Any successful businessperson outworks and out-hustles the competition, has a keen sense of innovation, and isn’t afraid to put in the effort.

 For example, at the end of a long day filled with meetings, presentations, and emails, I am tired.
 But, there may be two or three potential customers who have called and are expecting a call back before the end of the day.
 Instead of going home and leaving these follow-up calls for tomorrow, I will make the calls.
 This is something I impart to my Northeast Delta Dental employee colleagues, “Never put off until tomorrow, what you can accomplish today.”
 You get ahead by not taking shortcuts and working harder than everyone else.